 Irvine Regional Park Activities

-Irvine Regional Park is not one of the larger parks in the area, it does contain a myriad of outdoor activities, beginning with numerous paved bicycle and walking trails.
-The main trail roams throughout the central park area towards the area’s many other attractions, playgrounds, softball fields, horseshoe pits, and a man-made lagoon and lake.
+Irvine Regional Park is not one of the larger parks in the area.
+It does contain a myriad of outdoor activities, beginning with numerous paved bicycle and walking trails.
+The main trail roams throughout the central park area towards the area’s many other attractions, playgrounds, softball fields, horseshoe pits, and a human-made lagoon and lake.

 There is a four-mile equestrian trail that skirts the boundary of the park providing fantastic scenic views in a tranquil setting.
 Trail rides are available Tuesday – Sunday.
 Horse rentals must be booked one day in advance.
 Children’s pony rides are offered adjacent to the train station.